mooltipass/minible/betatester_guidelines.md

 After creating a new user, the Mooltipass Mini BLE will prompt you to enable simple mode.
 If you deny this prompt, the device will then allow you to configure the following settings:
 - prompt you whenever you want to login to a website
-- ask for your PIN when going in management mode
+- ask for your PIN when switching to management mode
-- prompt to show credentials when using the login or favorites menu
+- prompt to show credentials when using the login or favourites menu
-- prompt to save credentials when exitting management mode
+- prompt to save credentials when exiting management mode
 - change the device language for the current user
 - change the keyboard layouts for the current user